nrfconnect/sdk-mcuboot/docs/design.md

 The offset immediately following such a record represents the start of the next flash area.

+---
+**Note**

-Note: "min-write-size" is a property of the flash hardware.
+"min-write-size" is a property of the flash hardware.
 If the hardware allows individual bytes to be written at arbitrary addresses, then min-write-size is 1.
 If the hardware only allows writes at even addresses, then min-write-size is 2, and so on.

+---

 An image trailer contains the following fields: